twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/tools/diff.md

 the `diff.command` and `diff.args` configuration variables.
 The elements of `diff.args` are interpreted as templates with the variables `.Destination` and `.Target` containing filenames of the file in the destination state and the target state respectively.
-For example, to use [meld](https://meldmerge.org/),
+For example, to use [meld][meld], specify:
-specify:

 ```toml title="~/.config/chezmoi/chezmoi.toml"
 [diff]